Warning: This tool is an advanced feature and should be used with the guidance of an experienced compensation plan expert.

 In Corporate Office, navigate to: Commissions > Compensation Plan XML.

-XML Editor Features
+Using the XML Editor

 Template Name - Select a previously saved template.
 The template name is defined in the XML:

 Typically, the template name is the same as the period it represents (Weekly, Monthly, Bi-Monthly, etc.).